dennybritz/bella/README.md

 #### `Post`

-A post is a text with an associated author and timestamp.
-For example, social media posts, reviews and blog posts fit into the `Post` category.
-Possible parameters for the `Post` type are:
+A post is a raw body of text with an associated author and timestamp.
+Social media posts, reviews, and blog posts fit well into the `Post` category.

+Parameters:

 - `text`: string
 - `author`: string